 On Friday the Richland City Council emailed their decision on interviews to the 10 Richland citizens who applied for the council’s soon-to-be vacant seat.
 The Observer reached out to each of the 10 to see who is in and who is out.

 Andrew Rice received an invitation to interview Jan.
 6, he told the Observer in a phone call.
-Ben Griggs, Eileen Griffith and Ryan Whitten did not return calls, so their status is unknown.
+Ben Griggs, Eileen Griffin and Ryan Whitten did not return calls, so their status is unknown.
 Based on the process that the council followed in filling former City Councilmember Phil Lemley’s seat in June, at least two of those will likely be interviewed.